Teaching Resources for Embedding Ethics in Mathematics: Exercises, Projects, and Handouts: Introduction

 \subsubsection{3.
 Handouts}

-These are documents that you can simply print and circulate, depending on the context of how you are introducing Ethics in Mathematics to students, what level of understanding they are at, and how you expect them to do interact with the topic.

-We have provided two introductions to Ethics in Mathematics, as well as a reading list for students to go through.
+We have provided an Ethics in Mathematics reading list for students to go through.
 Feel free to use these in any combination you see fit, and also to modify them to better-suit your audience.